threader/PC-Tuning/docs/post-install.md

 - On 1607 & 1703, delete the **ErrorControl** registry key in ``HKLM\SYSTEM\CurrentControlSet\Services\Schedule`` to prevent an unresponsive explorer shell after disabling the task scheduler service

 - Download & extract the latest [Service-List-Builder](https://github.com/amitxv/Service-List-Builder/releases) release.
-Open CMD & CD to the exracted folder where the executable is located
+Open CMD & CD to the extracted folder where the executable is located

 - Use the command below to build the scripts in the **build** folder.
 NSudo is required to run the batch scripts